Gogoku7/SmashWiiUSinglesOverlayStep3/README.md

 As the streamed set(s) progress, you can update the overlay by filling in the inputs and clicking Submit in the overlay manager.

-At this step, the overlay finally dynamically updates whenever the CSS is altered!
+At this step, the overlay dynamically updates whenever the CSS is altered!